Damzwan/sketchmate/docs/COMPETITION.md

 quality*.
 An entry posted Monday morning is on screen for five days; one posted Thursday night gets a fraction of that.
-Ranking on raw votes hands the win to whoever submitted earliest, and everyone learns to dump something in on Monday rather than make something good by Friday.
+Ranking on raw votes hands the win to whoever submitted earliest, and everyone learns to dump something in on Monday rather than make something good by the deadline.

 Two mechanisms, and both are needed — one fixes the measurement, the other fixes the thing being measured.